-Generally Available Benefits and Perquisites
+Benefits and Perquisites

-The Company provides named executive officers the same benefits that are provided to all employees, including medical, dental and vision benefits, group term life insurance and participation in the Company's 401(k) plan.
-In addition, the named executive officers receive the benefits provided to all employees at the level of vice president and above including an automobile allowance and participation in the Company's nonqualified deferred compensation plan (described below).
+The Company provides NEOs the same benefits that are provided to all employees, including medical, dental and vision benefits, group term life insurance, participation in the Company's 401(k) plan, and eligibility for tuition reimbursement.
+In addition, the NEOs receive the same benefits provided to all employees at the level of vice president and above, including an automobile allowance (which was eliminated in fiscal year 2019) and participation in the Company's nonqualified deferred compensation plan (described below).

-Nongualified Deferred Compensation Plan
+Nonqualified Deferred Compensation Plan

-The Company maintains a nonqualified deferred compensation plan, known as the Korn/Ferry International Executive Capital Accumulation Plan ("ECAP").
-Pursuant to the ECAP, the named executive officers, along with all other U.S.-based vice presidents, may defer up to 80% of their salary and/or up to 100% of their annual incentive award into the ECAP.
-Participants in the ECAP make elections on how they would like their deemed account "invested" from a set line up of 17 pre-determined mutual funds.
+The Company maintains a nonqualified deferred compensation plan, known as the Korn Ferry Executive Capital Accumulation Plan ("ECAP").
+Pursuant to the ECAP, the NEOs, along with all other U.S.-based vice presidents, may defer up to 80% of their salary and/or up to 100% of their annual cash incentive award into the ECAP.
+Participants in the ECAP make elections on how they would like their deemed account "invested" from a set line up of 15 predetermined mutual funds.
 At its discretion, the Company may make contributions to the ECAP on behalf of a participant.
 All Company matching and performance contributions to the ECAP are approved by the Committee.
-During fiscal year 2016, no Company contributions were made to the ECAP on behalf of the named executive officers.
+During fiscal year 2019, no Company contributions were made to the ECAP on behalf of the NEOs.
 Participants in the ECAP may elect to receive distributions (in lump sum) while employed by the Company (and after such amounts have become vested) or upon termination of their employment with the Company.

-Long Term Performance Unit Plan
+Long-Term Performance Unit Plan